Close project page

 7. The stalls are returned to the depot.

-Each market stall is uniquely numbered and features an access-exit QR code located on its table.
-Structurally, the stalls are equipped with tables and supports designed for displaying and storing merchandise, with optimized weight distribution to ensure stability in windy conditions.
-CNC manufacturing enables scalability, while the design facilitates easy assembly and component replacement.
+Each market stall is uniquely numbered and includes an access-exit QR code positioned on its table.
+Integrated into the stall's structure, the tables and supports are designed for both displaying and storing merchandise, with optimized weight distribution to ensure stability in windy conditions.
+CNC manufacturing allows for scalability, while the design ensures easy assembly and straightforward component replacement.

 Research